-- After you’re done baking, you can add in the red onion you previously prepared, avocados, and other toppings you wish to add-in.
+- After you’re done baking, you can add in the red onion you previously prepared, avocados, and other toppings you wish to add in.

 You don’t need a high-powered grinder to get freshly ground meat.
 All you need is a few tips and tricks about how to grind meat without a grinder, and you’re good to go.

 From everything that we’ve discussed, you can see that there are several ways to enjoy ground meat.
-If you’re adept with using the knife, then you can do it manually.
+If you’re adept at using the knife, then you can do it manually.
 If you have a food processor lying around in your kitchen, then you can also take advantage of that.

-Or alternatively, you can visit your local butcher, buy fresh meat from him, and ask him to grind the meat right in front of you.
+Alternatively, you can visit your local butcher, buy fresh meat from him, and ask him to grind the meat right in front of you.

 All of these tips come in handy if you don’t want to buy factory ground meat that doesn’t guarantee its freshness.
-These are also more economic options if you don’t want to buy a meat grinder.
+These are also more economical options if you don’t want to buy a meat grinder.